freemate/freemate.github.io/_posts/programming/2013-09-20-how-to-use-mathjax-in-jekyll-generated-github-pages.md

 There are many solutions to support [MathJax](www.mathjax.org) in [Jekyll](http://jekyllrb.com/) on the web, but few of them could meet my requirement.
 After spending a whole day to google the solution, at last I solve the problem.
 My solution is not perfect, but it works well for me.
+LOL

 <!--more-->